 The market is so frothy and moving so fast that investors are practically throwing money at tokens that meet a bare minimum smell test.
 In the midst of the frenzy, rational voices are speaking out and keen minds are working out in the open to develop the tools that will help individual investors and institutional investors make considered decisions about which ICOs to participate in or not.

 The Token Summit hosted by William Mougayar on May 25, 2017, was a positive step, bringing together many of the people interested in self-regulating ICOs to discuss valuation.
 A spurt of Medium posts either side of the Token Summit have elucidated on token valuation; but for the layman or practitioner, it is still very challenging to find a simple financial model for valuing the different types of tokens in existence.

-My post and accompanying financial models are an attempt to address this need.
+My post and accompanying financial model are an attempt to address this need.
 I look forward to feedback from the community — I have no doubt, that as we put our heads together, we will be able to develop cogent models for token valuation and I hope my modest contribution is useful in this collective endeavour.

 Generalized Models for Valuing Token Projects

 Sid Kala, in his blog post “Framework for Valuing Crypto Tokens” argued that:

 “for a crypto token holder, the value of the token comes from three primary sources, just like a regular stock: dividends, buybacks, and price appreciation.”